a-xavier/tapes/toy_dataset/ReadMe.md

 # This toy dataset is composed of made-up vcf files with the data from:

 Zhang J, Walsh MF, Wu G, Edmonson MN, Gruber TA, Easton J, et al. Germline Mutations in Predisposition Genes in Pediatric Cancer.
 N Engl J Med.
 2015;373(24):2336-46.

+This dataset was used for benchmarking TAPES.

  - toy.vcf is a simple unannotated vcf file
  - toy_annovar.vcf is the same toy.vcf annotated with ANNOVAR